yuenler/bhs/README.md

-# Official Brookline High School Android and iOS app
+# Official Brookline High School Android and iOS App

 ### How to run the app client on your computer